OISF/suricata/doc/userguide/configuration/exception-policies.rst

 available directly via the :ref:`stats settings<suricata_yaml_outputs>`.

-For developers or for researching purposes, there are also simulation options exposed in debug mode and passed via command-line.
+For developers or for researching purposes, there are also simulation options exposed in ``qa-simulation`` mode and passed via command-line.
 These exist to force or simulate failures or errors and understand Suricata behavior under such conditions.
 See :any:`command-line-exception-policies` for those.